ConfidenceInterval#

 contains(point)[source]#

-Check whether a prevalence vector lies within the region.
+Check whether a prevalence vector falls inside the interval.

 get_point_estimate()[source]#

-Return the point estimate of prevalence (e.g., mean of bootstrap samples).
+Return the mean of the bootstrap prevalence estimates.

 get_region()[source]#